José Luis Damiani

 José Luis Damiani (born 21 November 1956) is a retired professional tennis player from Uruguay.
 He turned pro in 1977 and retired in 1983.
 Damiani won two ATP Tour doubles titles in his career, and reached career-high rankings of No. 32 in singles and No. 49 in doubles.
 He is the former captain of the Uruguay Davis Cup team.
-He is rumored to play in the next Davis Cup tie against Perú in March 2016.